mamodr/Clean_Architecture/README.md

-#Eshop Project based on Clean architecture and Domain Driven Design
+# Eshop Project based on Clean architecture and Domain Driven Design

+I have been involved in developing an eShop project that follows Clean Architecture principles and incorporates Domain-Driven Design (DDD) patterns.
+The project is built on .NET 7.0 and utilizes Microsoft SQL Server for data storage.
+It incorporates Entity Framework Core migrations for seamless database schema evolution.

+To ensure robustness and maintainability, the project employs the Command Query Responsibility Segregation (CQRS) pattern with segregated Commands and Queries.
+Fluent Validation is utilized within the Command classes to validate input data effectively.
+Additionally, the project includes authorization features through ASP.NET Core Identity, ensuring that only authorized users can access specific functionalities.

 ## Features